i3-research/HIE-Reasoning/README.md

 Please download the dataset from

+For downloading the dataset, please first fill out the form:
+HIEReasoning_Dataset_Agreement.pdf

+Then, send the completed form to rina.bao@childrens.harvard.edu or yangming.ou@childrens.harvard.edu.

 The file requires a password to unzip the dataset.
-Please complete the acknowledgment form on the Zenodo website and send it to us.
+Please complete the acknowledgment form and send it to us.
 We will then reply with the password.

 ## Usage